vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==

-[ Add function ][ Slider ] Added noreferrer, nofollow, and link description options to the link feature.z
+[ Add function ][ Slider ] Added noreferrer, nofollow, and link description options to the link feature.

 [ Editor Design Bug Fix ] [ Grid Column (Pro) ] Fixed an issue where the 'is-vertical' layout of grid column items was not displayed vertically.